What are Hard Assets?

 - Hard assets usually demonstrate a low correlation with conventional investments, such as stocks and bonds; hence, their inclusion adds value to a portfolio through diversification.

-- Investment in hard assets does not need regular or daily check-up like stock investing, where every piece of news on the stock can affect the price.
+- Investment in hard assets does not need regular or daily check-ups like with stock investing, where every piece of news on the stock can affect the price.
 With hard asset investing it is a sit back and watch investment.

 - Hard assets do not lose their value by more than 10% or 50% in a day typical of stocks.
 Their value, if eroded, happens gradually.